Design in Europe

 - Research Your Destination

 - In York, you will stay in a hostel with breakfast included.

 - In London, you will stay in single rooms in a dormitory, where English breakfast is included.

 - In Utrecht, Netherlands you will stay in a hostel with breakfast included.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 During the program, breakfast is included with your accommodations.
 There are a number of lunches or dinners included during field trips (see syllabus).
 For the most part, students are on their own for lunches and dinners.
 You may decide to purchase groceries at the local market on your own or visit nearby restaurants to enjoy regional dishes.

 In addition to a welcome meal at the beginning of the program in York to help you get to know your instructor and classmates, some group meals will be provided during the month.
 A farewell dinner at the end of the program in the Netherlands will give you an opportunity to say goodbye before continuing your travels or returning home.

 The program will be based for the first ten days in the northern English city of York.
 We will work closely with York Museums Trust and other local cultural organizations.
 York is easy to navigate and has some of the finest museums in Britain including the National Railway Museum, and superb examples of Roman, Norman, Medieval and Georgian architecture and design.
-From York we will take day trips to Bradford, famous for its Victorian architecture, the supremely landscaped Yorkshire Sculpture Park, and the picturesque coastal town of Whitby.
+From York we will take day trips to Wakefield, famous for its Victorian architecture, the supremely landscaped Yorkshire Sculpture Park, and the picturesque coastal town of Whitby.
 There will also be opportunities to visit other local design classics such as Castle Howard, or the vibrant cities of Liverpool and Manchester on the weekends.